 And as far as usage is concerned, this modem-router combo has a place in every smart home, standard office space, and establishment featuring several bandwidth-intensive devices.

 Motorola cable modem plus AC1900 router is capable of working with most leading internet service providers in the US.
-Although it wasn’t possible for me to self-test every cable ISP out there, I verified from various sources that the MG7700 works fine with the below-listed cable internet providers along with their ideal service packages.
+Although I could not self-test every cable ISP out there, I verified from various sources that the MG7700 works fine with the below-listed cable internet providers and their ideal service packages.

 - Cox (Ultimate 500)